-Research activities in the speech therapy group of the kindergarten
+Research activities in the speech therapy group of a kindergarten

-Project is a way of organizing joint activities adult and child to achieve common purpose.
-The founder of the projects, American educator William Kilpatrick, represented educational process at school as a series of experiences.
-The knowledge gained in the process of one experience developed and enriched the subsequent experience.
-Design is understood as the ideal understanding and practical implementation of what should be.
-Didactic meaning project activities is that it helps to connect learning with life, forms research skills, develops cognitive activity, independence, creativity, the ability to plan, work in a team.
-Such qualities contribute to the successful education of children in school.
-It was on this basis that I decided to try to do a little research work with children.
+Project - a way of organizing joint activities adult and child to achieve common goal.
+The founder of the projects, American educator William Kilpatrick, presented educational process at school as a series of experiments.
+The knowledge gained during one experience developed and enriched subsequent experiences.
+Design means the ideal understanding and practical implementation of what should be.
+Didactic meaning project activities is that it helps to connect learning with life, forms research skills, develops cognitive activity, independence, creativity, the ability to plan, and work in a team.
+Such qualities contribute to children's successful learning at school.
+It was on this basis that I decided to try to conduct a little research work with the children.

-Correctional classes at the logopoint of a comprehensive school are attended by first-graders with impaired sound pronunciation.
-The goal of a speech therapist is to prepare the child's articulation apparatus for pronouncing sounds that are difficult for him with the help of special articulation exercises, put (call) a sound, fix it in independent speech schoolboy.
-At the first stage of work, it is necessary to form a “physiological image” of the sound.
+Correctional classes at the speech center of a comprehensive school are attended by first-graders with sound pronunciation disorders.
+The goal of a speech therapist is to prepare the child’s articulation apparatus to pronounce sounds that are difficult for him with the help of special articulation exercises, put (call up) a sound, fix it in independent speech schoolboy.
+At the first stage of work, it is necessary to form a “physiological image” of sound.

-Without understanding where and how the organs of articulation (lips, teeth, tongue) are located, when pronouncing a sound, it is impossible to reproduce the necessary articulatory positions, and, consequently, the production of sound becomes more complicated.
-Partially, the “physiological image” of sound can be explained with the help of articulatory gymnastics exercises, when, using game plots and subject pictures, speech therapists develop language mobility, its switchability, accuracy and sequence of movements.
-But not all children immediately perform the exercises correctly and reproduce the desired articulation pattern.
+Without understanding where and how the organs of articulation (lips, teeth, tongue) are located when pronouncing a sound, it is impossible to reproduce the necessary articulatory postures, and, consequently, sound production becomes more complicated.
+Partially, the “physiological image” of sound can be explained with the help of articulatory gymnastics exercises, when, using game plots and object pictures, speech therapists develop the mobility of the tongue, its switchability, accuracy and sequence of movements.
+But not all children immediately perform the exercises correctly and reproduce the desired articulatory pattern.

-This is due to a number of reasons, for example, the absence of front incisors in first-graders does not provide support for the tongue when pronouncing certain sounds.
-In this regard, I decided to do a little research with the children.
-And since at the beginning school year the most junior schoolchildren they cannot do it on their own, let alone formalize the results, attracted parents.
-Most of the first-graders - speech pathologists have a disturbed pronunciation of the sound [R], which is why the topic of our research work that's how it sounds "How to pronounce the sound [P]".
+This is explained by a number of reasons, for example, the absence of front incisors in first-graders does not provide support for the tongue when pronouncing certain sounds.
+In this regard, I decided to conduct a little research with the children.
+And since at the beginning school year the most junior schoolchildren They can’t do this on their own, much less document the results, so they got their parents involved.
+The majority of first-graders - speech pathologists - have impaired pronunciation of the sound [P], which is why the topic of our research work that's what it sounds like “How to pronounce the sound [R] correctly”.

-The purpose of the project: understanding by a child - a speech pathologist of the position of the organs of articulation when pronouncing the sound [R].
+The goal of the project: a child speech pathologist will understand the position of the organs of articulation when pronouncing the sound [P].

 Tasks: